Can I Translate My Own Birth Certificate?

-If you need to translate your birth certificate for immigration purposes (USCIS), you may be wondering if you can simply do it yourself.
+If you need to translate your document for immigration purposes (USCIS), you may be wondering if you can simply do it yourself.
 Keep reading to find out what the law says and the potential risks of translating official documents without a professional.

 Yes.
-Technically, you or a family member are legally allowed to translate your birth certificate under US law, however immigration lawyers typically don’t recommend it due to problems that could arise.
+Technically, you or a family member are legally allowed to translate your document under US law, however immigration lawyers typically don’t recommend it due to problems that could arise.

-US Federal law regarding immigration says that non-English documents sent to immigration services (USCIS) must arrive with an English translation as well as a statement from the translator certifying that the translation is complete and accurate, and that they are capable of translating from the foreign language into English.
+US Federal law regarding immigration says that non-English documents sent to immigration services (USCIS) must be certified English translations.
+Certified translations arrive with a statement from the translator certifying that the translation is complete and accurate, and that they are capable of translating from the foreign language into English.

 Some lawyers claim to have success allowing their clients to translate their own documents as long as they can certify that they are fluent in both English and the language of the original document.